 - Learn about the ways to promote cashew nut consumption in the German market from the German Edible Nuts Promotion Organisation – Nucis (website in German only).

 Similarly to Germany, the Dutch market for cashew nuts is quite concentrated, and mainly depends on import from Vietnam and India.
-In 2018, 73% of Dutch imports came from Vietnam, followed by India (3%) and Brazil (1.4%).
-Imports from African countries fluctuated over the last 5 years, peaking in 2016 but decreasing again in 2017 and 2018.
+In 2019, 65% of Dutch imports came from Vietnam, followed by India (18%) and Brazil (4%).
+Imports from Africa fluctuated over the last 5 years, peaking in 2016, decreasing again in 2017 and 2018.
 However, imports from Africa again continued to increase in 2019 and 2020.
 The leading 3 African supplier to the Netherlands are Ghana (481 tonnes in 2019), Mozambique (456 tonnes) and Ivory Coast (406 tonnes).

 The growing consumption of cashew nuts in the Netherlands is driven by the healthy snacking trend and usage of nuts as a substitute for animal proteins.
-According to INC, the Netherlands is the third-highest per capita consumer of cashew nuts in Europe, after Germany and the UK.
+According to INC, the Netherlands is the fourth-highest per capita consumer of cashew nuts in Europe, after Germany, the United Kingdom and France.
 Per capita consumption in the Netherlands is estimated to fluctuate between 0.7 and 1.7 kg/year.

 Apart from snacking, cashew nuts are increasingly being used as an ingredient, especially in spreads such as cashew butter.
 Cashew butter in the Netherlands is produced as 100% from cashew nuts or in mixtures with other nuts such as peanuts and almonds.
 Dutch consumers are already accustomed to nut spreads, as the Netherlands is the largest European consumer of peanut butter.
 Cashew nut butter provides an excellent (perceived as healthier) alternative to substitute peanut butter.

-Examples of Dutch cashew nut importers include Catz International, Global Trading and Agency, Delinuts, Rhumveld and Nutland.
+Examples of Dutch cashew nut importers include Catz International, Nutland, Rhumveld, Amberwood Trading Global Trading and Agency and Delinuts.
 The Netherlands is a highly demanding market, as the majority of cashew nuts is sold to consumers as private labels (retailer brands).
 Consumption of unbranded, freshly roasted nuts (such as sold in paper bags) is also significant.
 An important shift can also be seen in the usage of sea salt vs table salt and roasting vs frying in oil.

 - To learn more about the Dutch cashew nut industry contact Dutch Association for trade in dried fruit, nuts, spices and related products (website in Dutch only).

 The United Kingdom is the third-largest importing country and the second-largest market for cashew nuts in Europe.
-In 2018, imports reached 21 thousand tonnes and consumption is estimated at around 19 thousand tonnes.
+In 2019, imports reached 23 thousand tonnes and consumption is estimated at around 21 thousand tonnes.
 This means that the UK is a net importer of cashew nuts, with the majority of imported nuts consumed within the country.
-Imports increased by 13% in value and 2.6% in quantity between 2014 and 2018.
-In 2018, per capita consumption of cashew nuts in the United Kingdom is estimated at 0.9 kg/year.
+Imports increased by 3%, both in value and in quantity, between 2015 and 2019.
+In 2019, per capita consumption of cashew nuts in the United Kingdom is estimated at 0.8 kg/year.

 Similarly to Germany and the Netherlands, United Kingdom’s import of cashew nuts depends on supply from Vietnam.
-Vietnam accounts for 75% of the market share.
-In 2018, the UK imported 1.7 thousand tonnes from Germany (as a transit country), followed by 1.3 thousand tonnes from India.
-Emerging cashew nut suppliers whose market share is increasing in the United Kingdom market are Ghana, Mozambique and Benin.
+Vietnam accounts for 73% of the market share.
+In 2019, the UK imported 2.2 thousand tonnes from Germany (as a transit country), followed by 1.1 thousand tonnes from India.
+Emerging cashew nut suppliers whose market share is increasing in the United Kingdom market are Ghana, Burkina Faso and Benin.